yngtodd/eleven/docs/src/ch01-00-getting-started.md

 #### Installation

 As of Fall 2020, the Anaconda is distributing Python 3.8.
+Don't worry if you find that you need to use a different version of Python.
+Anaconda can help you manage multiple versions of Python within `conda environments`.
+Just don't use Python 2.
+It is no longer supported by the Python Foundation, the governing body of Python.

 ##### Graphical Installer